hashicorp/terraform-provider-azurerm/website/docs/d/cdn_frontdoor_rule_set.html.markdown

 * `id` - The ID of the CDN FrontDoor Rule Set.

-* `cdn_frontdoor_profile_id` - The ID of the CDN FrontDoor Profile within which this CDN FrontDoor Rule Set exists.
+* `profile_name` - The name of the CDN FrontDoor Profile where this CDN FrontDoor Rule Set exists.

+* `resource_group_name` - The name of the Resource Group where the CDN FrontDoor Profile exists.

 ## Timeouts